Malmactor/malrio/docs/status.md

 The generator will randomly generate a minecraft world similar to maps in Super Mario Bros.
 We provides both simple obstacles generator and Prim map generator.
 Each map is associated with a goal - red mushroom - for Mario to reach.

-The ultimate goal of this project is to train the malrio agent with supervised learning so that, given a random world, it can make decisions based on what it perceives, and try to find and reach the goal state.
+The ultimate goal of this project is to train the malrio agent with reinforcement learning initialized by supervised learning so that, given a random world, it can play the mario to the goal by making decisions based on perceptions.

 ### Approach

-#### Part I: The Physics Simulator
+#### Part I: Environment setup and Physics Simulation

 1. The physical world: In the physics simulator, we attempt to simulate a Mario world inside Minecraft: